jack12138jack/starter-hugo-project-documentation/content/docs/_index.md

 ---
-title: Docs
+title: Jack
 type: book  # Do not modify.
 toc: false
 ---

-Welcome to the _book_ template!
+Welcome to Jack's Zone.